 What was his background?

 His origin is not clear.
 There are numerous unconvincing stories, from which this information derives.
 He was born around AD 180, in Persis (Fars).
 His father was called Papag (or Babak or Papak).
 Sasan was a hereditary Zoroastrian priest in the fire-temple of Anahita in Istakhr, allegedly descended from the Achaemenids, who may (or may not) have been Papag's father, and hence Ardashir's grandfather.
 Or was Sasan, as others claim, the actual father of Ardashir, who was later adopted by Papag?
 We'll never know - but the connection with Sasan, Ahura Mazda worship and the early kings of Fars was obviously very important to Ardashir, in helping to make out that his rule was genuinely connected with the Persian past.

 Papag (father or not) seized the kingship of Persis in around AD 205/6, when he ousted the ruler of Istakhr, capital of Persis (Fars).
 But when Papag died, his elder son Shapur, not Ardashir, was made king.
-Ardashir challenged Shapur to fight for his throne - but he died (in suspicious circumstances) before the battle.
+Ardashir challenged his brother to fight for his throne - but Shapur died (in suspicious circumstances) before the battle.
 In AD 208 Ardashir became king of Persis.
 He duly murdered his other brothers, and crushed any local rulers who might be reluctant to accept him.
 He refused to recognise the Parthian Ardavan IV as his overlord.

 The Parthians were right to be worried.
 Ardashir soon attacked Ctesiphon, with willing support from others who no longer trusted the Parthians - especially the Medes and other peoples from the north-west of the empire.